-Chevy Chase Prep provides exemplary academic tutoring to navigate competitive secondary and post-secondary school admissions, improving outcomes for students and their families.
-Our lead coaches hold advanced degrees in their fields and have decades of experience in teaching and mentoring students in grades 5 to 12, and at top-tier community colleges, colleges, and universities.
-We purposefully keep current on Common Core, Eureka, AP, and IB curricula.
-Also, in meticulously researching and recommending educational placements, we put to use our extensive expertise on high school, college, and university admissions.
+Chevy Chase Prep provides exemplary academic guidance to navigate competitive secondary and post-secondary school admissions, improving outcomes for students and their families.
+Our lead coaches hold advanced degrees in their fields and have decades of experience in teaching and mentoring students in grades 5 to 12, and at top-tier colleges and universities.
+We keep current on Common Core, Eureka Math, IB, and AP curricula.
+Also, in meticulously researching and recommending educational placements, we draw on extensive expertise on high school, college, and university admissions.

-Chevy Chase Prep’s custom-designed services include school subject tutoring, standardized test preparation, support in drafting and polishing the Common Application and supplementary essays, and steering successful educational placements.
-We partner with families and schools in northwest Washington, DC and Montgomery County, Maryland, and are available by Zoom worldwide.
-Being small enables us to leverage best practices to achieve optimal outcomes, innovate to deliver in-demand and cutting edge services, and minimize the overhead expenses that normally pass to clients.
+Chevy Chase Prep’s custom-designed services include school subject tutoring, standardized test preparation, support in drafting and polishing the Common Application, Coalition Application, and supplementary essays, and steering successful educational placements.
+We partner with families and schools in northwest Washington, DC and Montgomery County, Maryland, and we are accessible by Zoom worldwide.
+Being small enables us to leverage best practices to achieve optimal outcomes, innovate to deliver in-demand and cutting edge services, and minimize the overhead expenses that pass to clients.

 The Chevy Chase Prep Team